-- 1. The 2016-17, 2017-18, and 2018-19 rates of pay shall be as set forth in Appendix A of this Agreement.
-For each year of the agreement the Carpenters salary schedule will increase by 3%, including COLA, or COLA alone, whichever is more. - 2.
-The percentage increase will be designed to fully utilize the increased funding in accordance with legislative intent.
-Prior to the implementation of pass-through increases, the District will discuss with the Pacific Northwest Regional Council of Carpenters Union the appropriate amount and distribution of the funds.

-- 3. In the event the State of Washington reduces salary or benefits for school district classified staff, the parties agree that further reductions may be imposed.
+- 1. The 2019-2020, 2020-2021, and 2021-2022 rates of pay shall be as set forth in Appendix A of this Agreement. - 2.
+For the 2019-2020 school year, the base wage rates shall be increased by five and four-tenths percent (5.4%). - 3.
+For the 2020-2021 school year, the base wage rates shall be increased by two and one-tenth percent (2.1%), or the state funded and authorized inflationary increase, whichever is higher. - 4.
+For the 2021-2022 school year, the base wage rates shall be increased by two percent (2.0%), or the state funded and authorized inflationary increase, whichever is higher. - 5.
+In the event the State of Washington reduces salary or benefits for school district classified staff, the parties agree that further reductions may be imposed.
 However, prior to the implementation of reductions, the District will discuss with the Carpenters Union the manner in which the reductions may be imposed.
-If the parties cannot agree, the subject of imposed decreases will be treated as a negotiable matter. - 4.
-Salary Schedule: Employees shall receive the wage rate as shown in Appendix A. - E. Overpayment retrieval: Salary overpayments due to error shall be repaid to the District in accordance with State law.
+If the parties cannot agree, the subject of imposed decreases will be treated as a negotiable matter. - 6.
+In addition to the base wage rates as described herein, temporary employees who are ineligible for SEBB insurance benefits will receive an additional dollar and fifty cents (\$1.50) per hour in lieu of employer-funded insurance benefits. - E. Overpayment retrieval: Salary overpayments due to error shall be repaid to the District in accordance with State law.

-ARTICLE XIII: PENSION
+ARTICLE XII: PENSION